Seargent Smith Prentiss

 Seargent Smith Prentiss (September 30, 1808 – July 1, 1850) was an American attorney and politician.
 He served as a state representative in Mississippi and then was elected in 1838 as US representative from the state in the Twenty-fifth United States Congress, serving one term from 1838 to 1839.
 Prentiss was noted as one of the most remarkable orators of his day.
 Daniel Webster, known himself as a great orator, said that he had never heard a speaker as powerful as Prentiss.

 Early life

-Prentiss was born September 30, 1808, in Portland in Massachusetts' District of Maine.
+Prentiss was born September 30, 1808, in Portland in Massachusetts's District of Maine.
 He was the son of Captain William Prentiss, a prosperous shipmaster, and his wife.
 Seargent contracted a virulent fever as an infant, which caused the loss of the use of his limbs for several years.
 His right leg never fully recovered.

 During the War of 1812, the economic embargo against the United Kingdom brought his father to the verge of ruin.
 The family relocated to Gorham, Maine, near Seargent's maternal grandfather Major George Lewis and his wife.

 Prentiss attended Gorham Academy and Bowdoin College in Brunswick.
 He graduated from Bowdoin at age 17 and began the study of law in the office of Josiah Pierce in Gorham.